smikitky/node-multi-integer-range/README.md

 ### Initialization

-Initialization can be done with an integer array, a string, or another MultiRange instance.
+Initialization can be done with an integer array, an array of `[number, number]` tuples, a string, or another MultiRange instance.
 A shorthand constructor function `multirange()` is also available.
 Use whichever you prefer.